uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 the rules in the `C++ Standard`_.
 Therefore, derived iterator types without an overload for their exact type will match their most specific base iterator type if such an overload exists.

-The default implementation of ``is_onedpl_device_accessible_content_iterator`` marks the following iterators referring to "device accessible content":
+The default implementation of ``is_onedpl_device_accessible_content_iterator`` marks the following iterators as to "device accessible content iterators":
 * Pointers (to handle USM pointers)
 * Iterators with the ``using is_passed_directly = std::true_type`` trait
 * Iterators to USM shared allocated ``std::vector``-s when the allocator type is knowable from the iterator type
 * ``std::reverse_iterator<IteratorT>`` when ``IteratorT`` refers to "device accessible content"

-oneDPL defines its provided iterators as referring to "device accessible content" as follows:
+oneDPL defines rules for the provided iterators as follows:
+* ``counting_iterator``: Always a "device accessible content iterator"
-* ``counting_iterator`` and ``discard_iterator``: Always refer to "device accessible content".
+* ``discard_iterator``: Always a "device accessible content iterator"
-* ``permutation_iterator``:  Refers to "device accessible content" if both its source iterator and its index map refer to "device accessible content".
+* ``permutation_iterator``:  "Device accessible content iterator" if both its source iterator and its index map are "device accessible content iterators"
-* ``transform_iterator``:  Refers to "device accessible content" if its source iterator refers to "device accessible content".
+* ``transform_iterator``:  "Device accessible content iterator" if its source iterator is a "device accessible content iterator"
-* ``zip_iterator``:  Refers to "device accessible content" if all base iterators refer to to "device accessible content".
+* ``zip_iterator``:  "Device accessible content iterator" if all base iterators are "device accessible content iterators"

 Public Trait: ``oneapi::dpl::is_device_accessible_content_iterator[_v]``
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The public trait ``oneapi::dpl::is_device_accessible_content_iterator[_v]`` can be used to query whether an iterator refers to "device accessible content".
+The public trait ``oneapi::dpl::is_device_accessible_content_iterator[_v]`` can be used to query whether an iterator is a "device accessible content iterator".
 The trait is defined in ``<oneapi/dpl/iterator>``.

 ``oneapi::dpl::is_device_accessible_content_iterator<T>`` evaluates to a type with the characteristics of ``std::true_type`` if ``T``  refers to "device accessible content", otherwise it evaluates to a type with the